emu-russia/breaks/BreakingNESWiki_DeepL/PPU/hv_dec.md

 |21|323| | |BURST/VSYNC FF|
 |22|308| | |BURST/VSYNC FF|
 |23|340| | |HCounter clear / VCounter step|

-\* - A "pixel" refers to a time interval that is based on PCLK.
-Not all "pixels" are displayed as an image, some are defined by different control portions of the signal, such as HSync, Color Burst, etc.

 ## V Decoder (NTSC PPU)